GENERAL & ADMINISTRATIVE INFORMATION1035May 2004

 - After the event, prepare a reconciliation of the ticket sales.
 All tickets must be classified as sold, complimentary, or unsold.
 The number of tickets sold at each price should equal the amount of deposits on the CRRs.
 Obtain a reconciliation format from Accounting Services, 325 Jesse Hall.

-- Provide the ticket sales reconciliation and the following documentation to the reviewer designated by the division fiscal officer:
+- Provide the ticket sales reconciliation and the following documentation to the reviewer designated by the division business & finance officer:

 - All unsold tickets.

 - The list of complimentary ticket recipients with their signatures.

 - A listing of the CRRs that includes the date, CRR number, and amount.

 - A listing of any other revenue sources.

 - Copies of documentation of any refunds.

 - An explanation of any reconciling items.